 Laws 2014, c.
 424, § 2, eff.
 Jan.
 1, 2015.

-§ 23-17-8.
+§ 23A-12-204.
 Dog field meets

-§ 23-17-9.
+§ 23A-12-205.
 Training of dogs--Use of protected or privately owned wildlife

 (1) Except as provided in this title or a rule, proclamation, or order of the Wildlife Board, a person may not:

-(a) take protected wildlife or its parts;
+(a) take protected wildlife or wildlife parts;

-(d) take protected wildlife with any weapon, ammunition, implement, tool, device, or any part of any of these not specifically authorized in this title or a rule, proclamation, or order of the Wildlife Board;
+(d) take protected wildlife with a weapon, ammunition, implement, tool, device, or any part of any of these not specifically authorized in this title or a rule, proclamation, or order of the Wildlife Board;

-(e) possess while in pursuit of protected wildlife any weapon, ammunition, implement, tool, device, or any part of any of these not specifically authorized in this title or a rule, proclamation, or order of the Wildlife Board;
+(e) possess while in pursuit of protected wildlife a weapon, ammunition, implement, tool, device, or any part of any of these not specifically authorized in this title or a rule, proclamation, or order of the Wildlife Board;

 (g) take protected wildlife outside the season dates, location boundaries, and daily time frames established in rule, proclamation, or order of the Wildlife Board;